sayanlp99/bits_notes/sem2/fullstack/fullstack.md

 GraphQL services consist of two main parts:

-1. **Structure**: Defined through a schema, dictating the API’s type system.
+1. **Structure**: Defined through a schema, dictating the API's type system.
 2. **Behavior**: Implemented with resolver functions that process and return data according to schema requirements.

 ---

-#### 9. GraphQL’s Graph-Based Model
+#### 9. GraphQL's Graph-Based Model

 GraphQL uses a graph model, reflecting business domains as interconnected objects, enhancing the semantic representation of relationships and dependencies within data.
-The schema effectively acts as a shared, expressive language for developers, helping define the API’s domain model.
+The schema effectively acts as a shared, expressive language for developers, helping define the API's domain model.

 ---